JohnHazelton/CalyxConsultingWebsite/README.md

 </p>

 <p align="center">
-  A sample website template I created for a mock consulting company.
+  A sample website template I created for a mock consulting company using HTML, CSS, and jQuery.
 </p>